MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceRoleManagementAlert.md

 ### -ScopeType
 The type of scope where the alert is created.
-DirectoryRole is the only currently supported scope type for Azure AD roles.
+DirectoryRole is the only currently supported scope type for Microsoft Entra roles.

 ```yaml
 Type: String